pminervini/mu-zero/README.md

 ## Results

-Training with the default configuration (`python MuZero/train.py --loops 12 --evaluation-games 20 --checkpoint MuZero/muzero_checkpoint.pt`) converged to an agent that draws every game against the rule-based benchmark:
+Training with the default configuration (`python src/train.py --loops 12 --evaluation-games 20 --checkpoint muzero_checkpoint.pt`) converged to an agent that draws every game against the rule-based benchmark:

 ```
 {